Allison Mack to Be Released on $5 Million Bond for Sex Trafficking Charges

 Both the government and the defense agreed upon the bail during Mack's bail hearing on Tuesday.
 Mack posted the bail, which is being guaranteed by her parents via their house and their retirement account.
 Mack's mother was there to sign the bond; however her father was not.
 He has until May 11 to sign it.

-As part of her bond, Mack must avoid anyone associated with Nxivm.

-She appeared in court in a green jail suit and kept her hands held behind her back.

-The hearing came days after the Smallville star filed a plea bargain with the United States District Court for the Eastern District of New York.
+The hearing came days after the Smallville star filed a notice stating that she was in plea discussions with the United States District Court for the Eastern District of New York.
 According to a court application obtained by E!
 News, both Mack and federal prosecutors requested to have the days between April 20 and May 3 be excluded from the time frame in which her trial must begin because "they are engaged in plea negotiations, which they believe are likely to result in the disposition of this case without trial."
-The document claimed the parties "require" this exclusion of time to focus their efforts on the plea bargain without risk of not having reasonable time to effectively prepare for trial.
+The document claimed the parties "require" this exclusion of time to focus their efforts on the plea discussion without risk of not having reasonable time to effectively prepare for trial.

 Mack was accused of three charges: sex trafficking, sex trafficking conspiracy and forced labor conspiracy.
 The acts allegedly took place between February 2016 and June 2017.

-Note: UPDATE: Allison Mack was officially released on a $5 million bond and placed under house arrest.
-She was photographed leaving the courthouse on Tuesday.